bmegli/unity-network-hardware-video-decoder/README.md

 # unity-network-hardware-video-decoder

-Video and point cloud streaming example with hardware decoding over custom [MLSP](https://github.com/bmegli/minimal-latency-streaming-protocol) protocol:
+Example of video and point cloud streaming with hardware decoding and custom [MLSP](https://github.com/bmegli/minimal-latency-streaming-protocol) protocol:

 - streaming video to UI element (RawImage)
 - streaming video to scene element (anything with texture)